lnyemba/jx/README.md

 Javascript eXpressive Framework
 ==
 <script src="https://google-code-prettify.googlecode.com/svn/loader/run_prettify.js"></script>
-The simple **J**avascript e**X**pressive framework or simply **Jx** delivers an expressive interface to javascript common tasks.
-Because **Jx** is W3C compliant & it's architectural style, it is guaranteed 100% to work with any other framework like JQuery, Mootools, Dojo, gRaphael, Jqplot ...
+The goal of this framework is to provide an expressive wrapper around certain tasks so as to make Javascript code a bit readable.
+The approach leverages well known design patterns and guaranteeing compatibility with existing frameworks like JQuery, Mootools, Dojo, gRaphael, Jqplot ...

-**Jx** is organized into scopes in a simple and expressive interface:
+Additionally we organized the the interfaces into files that implement scopes.
+Making **Jx** truely expressive within a context defined by a scope:

 | dom.js|rpc.js|utils.js|math.js|ml.js|charts.js|
 |-------|-------|-------|-------|-------|-------|